CodingRainbowCat/CatCafeProject/README.md

 # CatCafeProject

 ## Project overview
 CatCafeProject is an API designed to facilitate automation testing for a Cat Café management system.
-It provides endpoints for managing cats, their staff, and adopters.
+It provides endpoints for managing cats, their staff, adopters and to register and log in to be able to call the staff endpoints.
 It features a Swagger documentation for its endpoints.
+In the files, you can also find a complete Postman collection for test reference and quick testing.

-## Prerequisites
+## Prerequisites for local use
 - Node.js
 - npm (Node Package Manager)
+- PostgreSQL installed with user and password set up

 ## Installation
 1. Clone the repository: